k41zen/SecurityCenter/README.md

 ## sc-getrunning.py

 A script that lists scans which have a "running" state within SecurityCenter.

-##
+### Usage

+	# python sc-getrunning.py

 ### Versioning
 - v1.0 - original script
 - v1.01 - added day inteeligence in to sc-scan-webhook to be able modify the target text message sent based on the day of the week (DOTW)
 - v1.02 - remove change made in v1.1 and added a second command line argument to take in target text passed from the command line by the scheduled cron job

 ### ToDo
 Modify the sc-scan-webhook script to handle scans that rollover after a longer period of time.